philrandal/freeradius/README.md

 In the Enterprise/Free/Cloud edition of CheckMK you can use the GUI to install the package (_Setup_ -> _Extension Packages_ -> _Upload package_)

+**Note**: before you can use this plugin you need to install the python lib [**_pyrad_**](https://github.com/pyradius/pyrad) into your CMK site.
+This can be done by issuing the command `pip3 install pyrad` as site user, as long as your CMK server has internet access.
+If you prefer not to download the pyrad lib from the internet you can also use the additional MKP package **_pyrad-2.4.0-240421.mkp_** (see above).

 ---
 ### Want to Contribute?